 They are often complex entities where ownership is separated from management and is often spread among various unrelated parties.
 Occasionally, large businesses are owned by a family or single individual.

 Large businesses frequently operate in mature and relatively stable markets.
-They may also operate in high growth markets and those at various stages of development; they may also operate in high growth markets or may be seeking to reposition from a mature market to markets with higher growth potential.
+They may also operate in high-growth markets and those at various stages of development; they may also operate in high growth markets or they may also be seeking to reposition from a mature market to markets with higher growth potential.

 The financial structure is managed by in-house professionals.
 External professional advisers may review the current structure and the availability of alternative or additional funding in order to match it with the needs of business.